lgbouma/lgbouma.com/content/research.md

 Stars form in clusters when molecular clouds [collapse](https://youtu.be/3z9ZKAkbMhY?t=5).
-After the gas from the birth cloud disperses, most of the stars escape the cluster's gravitational pull and gradually populate the galactic disk.
+After the gas from the birth cloud disperses, these clusters dissolve and gradually populate the galactic disk.
 Using many of the same tools that I use to study exoplanets, I also study cluster dissolution.
 The near-term goals are to reconstruct the initial cluster configurations, and to understand the processes that dictate the shapes, sizes, and orientations of these loosely